MicrosoftDocs/windows-ai-docs/docs/apis/recall.md

 # Recall Overview

-Recall allows you to find anything you’ve seen on your PC.
+Recall utilizes [Windows AI Runtime](../overview.md) to help you find anything you’ve seen on your PC.
 Search using any clues you remember or use the timeline to scroll through your past activity, including apps, documents, and websites.
 Once you’ve found what you're looking for, you can quickly jump back to the content seen in the snapshot by selecting the relaunch button below the screenshot.
 The **UserActivity API** is what allows apps to provide deep links, so you can pick up where you left off.

 ## Prerequisites